danmayer/deferred-server/README.md

   * in the boot process each step needs to be conditional as in it only runs if the result of the command hasn't already been completed
   * Servers need to be associated to users / projects based on instance ID, accounts / project create servers based on AMI IDs
   * improve logging / exception tracking

-__In Progress__
-  * deferred-server shouldn't just wake up a preconfigured ec2, but built the environment if it isn't configured

 __Bugs__